olmesm/konyagi/README.md

 ## Konyagi

-In another chapter of my life, I was thrown in the deep end and sent off to program my first production line.
+In another chapter of my life, I was thrown in the deep end and sent off to program a production line for my first time.

 It was a bottling plant for alcoholic spirits in [South Sudan](https://en.wikipedia.org/wiki/Southern_Sudan_Beverages_Limited).

 The last spirit to run through the production cycle was a gin product called Konyagi.

+The name felt fitting as this is a "production line" of tasks and jobs that are run.